samply/beam-connect/README.md

 discovery, that maps the HTTP authority part (`uk23.virtual` in the example) to the intended Beam.AppId.
 On the receiving side, the same authority is subsequently replaced by an internal host name provided in the local targets file.
+Examples for the expected mappings are in the `examples/` folder.

 A mishap in communication will be returned as appropriate HTTP replies.